korentmaj/bitstamp_DI_analyst_Chlng_h234sdd/README.md

 - **Custom File Names**: The generated report is automatically saved with the date in the file name, e.g., `Report07122022.png`.

 ---

-## How to Run the Project

-1. Clone this repository: